youngcet/task_scheduler/README.md

 6. **Entry Management:**
    - Add, and edit entries within the schedule.
-   - Customize entry properties such as color, duration, draggable and resizable behavior.
+   - Customize entry properties such as color, category, duration, draggable and resizable behavior.
    - Block off specific periods on a schedule for a resource.

 7. **Entry Interaction:**